sammotea/accidentalCreative/src/markdown/projects/writing/covid/severity.md

 XIMAGE

+(Nb: ‘65+’ lumps 95 year olds in with 66 year olds; the difference between those cohorts was _enormous_.
+But the mortality statistics in the UK didn’t offer finer demographics slices, alas.)

 ### Outcomes by health status

 The unhealthy were at higher risk.
 The pre-existing health problems that mattered most are common as muck.